tdesm001/chat-server/README.md

 - `user_unmuted`: Sent when a user is unmuted.
 Payload is an object: `{ uname: String }`.
 - `new_message`: Sent when the chat receives a new message.
 Payload is an object: `{ user: { uname: String, role: String }, id: Integer, text: String }`.
 - `client_error`: Payload is a String.
 This event is emitted with a human-/developer-friendly error message any time your client disobeys the API.
 In other words, a client that complies with the chat-server API should never receive this event, but you should listen for it to help catch any client errors and bugs.
+- `system_message`: Payload is string.
+Sent as server feedback to the user.
+For example, if they type in `/mute foo 10`, the server will send this event with the message `"foo was muted for 10 min"`.

 ## Sending a new chat message